 Simplification, expressive brushwork, flattening the space, and saturated color can move a painting toward abstraction

 Color studies: a powerful way to helps painters flex their color mixing muscles and find the most effective color solution.

-These five key steps, often overlooked by plein air painters, can increase your chances of success
+Five key steps, often overlooked by plein air painters, can increase your chances of success.

 Referencing photographs too closely can be hazardous to you work.
 Here are strategies to overcome the tyranny of the photo reference.